jinoyin/SARA/README.md

-# ULTRA Self-Evolution with Structural KG Augmentation
+# Model-Agnostic Knowledge Graph Enrichment via
+Structure-Aware Relational Augmentation

 This package contains the minimal code and experiment assets used for a self-evolution training workflow built on ULTRA.
 Only two graph augmentation